zcorpan/html-parser-book/manuscript/introduction.md

 >             └── #text: Y
 > ```
 >
-> ...which basically means that malformed invalid markup gets handled differently than well-formed invalid markup.
+> …which basically means that malformed invalid markup gets handled differently than well-formed invalid markup.
 >
 > In the past, I would have stopped here, made some wry comment about the insanity that is the Web, and called it a day.
 >